“A leader takes people where they want to go. A great leader takes people where they don’t necessarily want to go, but ought to be.”

 You need people who will speak on your behalf.
 Look for unexpected sources rather than relying on your immediate boss to do this.
 Speak to clients, customers, and vendors about your work.
 Look for allies in other departments or business units.
 If a client or customer compliments your work, say “Would you mind dropping my CEO an email about that?”

 Will you get the promotion you feel you deserve?
 Will you break through into top management?
+Will you find the work/life balance you need and deserve?
 Another factor revealed in the HBR study is that men in senior management positions still tend to hire other men.
 While that may be true, choose to focus instead on the fact, supported by scientific data, that when it comes to male vs. female leadership ability, women are the true leaders.
 Your leadership skills may be rewarded in your current company and they may not.
 But they will be rewarded—count on it!

 If your head is bumping up against a glass ceiling in your company, contact Joel for some glass-shattering ideas.